harshitv804/Simple-Website-Blocker-using-Python-GUI/README.md

 Feel free to download and use it.

 ## How it works?
-This python console app blocks websites by adding the user input (websites to be blocked) into the `HOSTS` file in your local machine.
+This python console app blocks websites by adding the user input (websites to be blocked) into the `HOST` file in your local machine.
 A `HOST` file is basically used by a operating system to map a connection between an IP address and domain names before going to domain name servers.

 ## Note: